23 Money Saving Challenges You Can Start Today

 Pro Tip 1: If you don’t have the money to do this every day, try it once or twice a week.

 Who this works for: This works for people who want to start off small with a savings challenge.
-They don’t want to do something too intimidating just yet.
+They don’t want to do something too big just yet.

-For this challenge, all you have to do is continue saving up any $1 bills you get and put them into an envelope or a jar.
+For this challenge, all you have to do is continue saving up any $1 bills you get, and put them into an envelope, or jar.

 That’s it!

 Pro Tip: If you want, you can set certain parameters to save up a whole lot faster.
-So challenge yourself to do this for 1 months and save up to $100.
-That way you’re saving up more and doing it more quickly.
+So challenge yourself to do this for 1 months, and save up to $100.
+That way you’re saving up more, and doing it faster.

-All you have to do for this one is to save $20 after every time you do something that’s an un-budgeted purchase.
+All you have to do is save $20 after every un-budgeted purchase.

 Examples of un-budgeted purchases: